 We need your feedback on a new rule!

-- Give feedback by Sept.
-5 on the new rule before it is adopted
+- Give feedback on the new rule before it is adopted

 - Limits use of 2-stroke lawn equipment on poor air quality days; does not include lawn mowers

-Lawn care businesses: Get a discount to go electric!
+Lawn care businesses: Get paid to go electric!

 - Up to $3,000 total credit per business

-- Recycle gas-powered leaf blowers or string trimmers, get online credit at participating stores
+- Recycle gas-powered leaf blowers, trimmers, or chainsaws and get online credit at participating stores

 New rule timeline